Codecademy/docs/content/html/concepts/iframes/iframes.md

 ---
-Title: 'IFrames'
+Title: "IFrames"
-Description: 'An IFrame is an HTML document embedded inside another HTML document on a website.
-It provides a smaller version of a browser window that contains various media, such as an advertisement or a video.'
+Description: "An IFrame is an HTML document embedded inside another HTML document on a website.
+It provides a smaller version of a browser window that contains various media, such as an advertisement or a video."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Files'
+  - "Files"
-  - 'Link'
+  - "Link"
-  - 'Tags'
+  - "Tags"
-  - 'URL'
+  - "URL"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 An **IFrame (Inline Frame)** is an HTML document embedded inside another HTML document on a website.
 The [`<iframe>`](https://www.codecademy.com/resources/docs/html/elements/iframe) element provides a smaller version of a browser window that contains various media, such as an advertisement, a YouTube video, etc. Some sites such as Youtube will provide IFrame markup for the user to embed instead of making one on their own.